 On My Wishlist: Max Mara

 As a bonus, I had to include Max Mara on this list because they’re considered the cream of the crop when it comes to classic camel coats.
 Most fashion lovers have one on their wishlist (or if they’re lucky, already in their wardrobe).
 Ranging between $1,500 and $8,000, these coats are a massive investment.
 Women who own them say they’re special wardrobe staples that last 10+ years.
-To give you a sense of Max Mara style, this coat, this coat, and this coat are my favorites from this season.
+To give you a sense of Max Mara style, this coat, this coat, and this coat are my three favorites.